venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/cmpss_asynchronous_trip.md

  - Give input on CMPIN1P
  - Outputs can be observed on XBAROUT0(XBAROUT8 in case of AM263PX) and EPWM0B using an oscilloscope

-## AM263PX-CC E2 or AM263X-CC E2
+## AM263PX-CC E2 or AM263X-CC E2 or AM261X-SOM
-When using AM263x-CC with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
+When using AM263x-CC or AM263Px-CC or AM261x-SOM with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
 - Feed analog input on HSEC Pin 15
 - Capture and analyze waveforms on USER_LED1 and HSEC pin 51